 - Medications such as oral contraceptives, androgens, retinoids for acne treatment, antithyroid drugs, some antidepressants, anticoagulants, vitamin A, some categories of heart drugs and some NSAIDs.
 Also, drugs used in chemotherapy for various cancers, which are cytotoxic, act on hairs in the anagen phase causing diffuse anagen alopecia.

 - Radiation, which causes hair loss mainly in the affected regions.
 Radiation therapy, when done at low frequencies, has reversible effects on hair loss, with only a small change in the quality of the hair.

-Diffuse alopecia is usually reversible and in a few months the thinning of the scalp has been restored and the hair follicles remain healthy.
-It is important, however, that the patient cooperates with the specialist dermatologist or plastic surgeon he/she consults, in order to try and identify the precipitating agent for the hair loss, as still exists a possibility that the diffuse alopecia will persist and become chronic, or become a precursor to androgenetic alopecia.
-In the latter case, the hair does grow back but the strands are weaker and thinner than before the strike of alopecia.
+Diffuse alopecia is usually reversible and in a few months the hair thinning is being restored and hair follicles remain healthy.
+It is important, however, that the patient cooperates with the specialist dermatologist or plastic surgeon he/she consults, in order to identify the precipitating agent that caused hair loss, as the possibility of diffuse alopecia becoming chronic, or becoming a precursor to androgenetic alopecia still exists.
+In the latter case, the hair does grow back but the strands are weaker and thinner.

 This advanced form of alopecia after chemotherapy can significantly burden the psychology of these patients and perhaps constitutes the only real indication for hair transplantation in situations of diffuse alopecia.
 In general, hair transplantation is not considered a treatment of choice in cases of recurrent diffuse alopecia.
 In any case, it requires examination by a specialist dermatologist or plastic surgeon, who will assess each case on an individual base.